Nikita Teresa Sarkar

 An exhibition of tactile art work about Menstruations exhibited as part of

 Sukhibhava’s Period exhibition that toured various cities of India.
-The art work was tactile so that visually impaired people could also feel and experience the artwork.

 Inspired from J.B.Priestley’s ‘An Inspector Call’, the performance is a live